How do I get to Jordan?

 How many days should I spend in Jordan?

-I don’t speak Arabic.
-Can I travel independently?
+I don't speak Arabic.
+Can I travel on my own?

 Yes and no. Many people in Jordan speak at least a little English, but it may be very limited.
-If you are in Amman and tourist areas such as Petra, you will likely be ok.
-If you are traveling off the beaten path, you’ll want to book a local guide.
-Beyond simply assisting with communication, a local guide can offer valuable knowledge of culture, history, food, and customs that you may not otherwise learn on your own.
+If you're in Amman and tourist areas such as Petra, you'll likely be OK.
+If you're traveling off the beaten path, you'll want to book a local guide.
+Beyond simply assisting with communication, a local guide can offer valuable knowledge of culture, history, food, and customs that you may not otherwise learn independently.

 Is Jordan expensive?